 Only Superadmins can manage the DKIM email security app; Power Users will not see the DKIM section in the Admin Menu.
-DKIM is available both for Enterprise and for Growth plan customers.

 Generating DKIM Records for Your Domain

-In order to generate the DKIM records for your domain, access the Admin Menu by scrolling your mouse over the gear icon and click on Advanced Settings option in the Settings section.
+In order to generate the DKIM records for your domain, access the Admin Menu by scrolling your mouse over the gear icon and click on the Advanced Settings option in the Settings section.
 Move to the Email Preferences settings and click on the Manage DKIM Keys button.
 You will then be redirected main management page of the app, listing the domains already associated with DKIM records.
-Please note that the DKIM area is fully accessible in the Email Preferences area even when the White Label app is active, for all the domains in your Multidomain.
+Please note that the DKIM area is fully accessible in the Email Preferences area even when the White Label app is active, for all the domains in your Extended Enterprise.

 Press the plus button in the top right corner to generate the DKIM records for your domain.
 Please note that DKIM records are unique for each domain and it is thus not possible to generate DKIM records for the same domain more than once.
-If you are using the Multidomain App, you have to generate a DKIM record for every client you defined.
+If you are using the Extended Enterprise App, you have to generate a DKIM record for every client you defined.

 – Public Key.
 DNS public key used by the recipient systems to verify the emails sent from your domain.